Adelaide, welcome to a new way to save

 Individual electricity bill savings will vary, depending on energy usage, seasonality, solar system performance, and battery performance.

-Speak to an AGL solar and battery expert to learn more about whether an AGL Virtual Power Plant battery could help you save.
+Speak to an AGL battery expert to learn more about whether an AGL Virtual Power Plant battery could help you save.

 By being a part of AGL’s Virtual Power Plant and purchasing a digitally connected battery, you can access a heavily subsidised battery price, helping you to enjoy the benefits of battery technology in your home for less.